 Frogans slides are interactive and highly visual.
-A Frogans slide is rendered identically on all end-user devices regardless of the screen size and regardless of the means for interactivity: pointing device, touch screen, etc. End-user devices today include smartphones, tablets, desktop computers, watches, and virtual reality headsets.
+Each Frogans slide is rendered identically on all end-user devices regardless of the screen size and regardless of the means of interaction: pointing device, touch screen, etc. End-user devices today include smartphones, tablets, desktop and laptop computers, watches, and virtual reality headsets.

-A Frogans site is made up of an unlimited number of Frogans slides hyperlinked to each other.
+A Frogans site can contain an unlimited number of Frogans slides.
 It can be hosted on a server located anywhere in the world.
 The server is chosen by the publisher of the Frogans site, who can be any individual or organization in any country.
-End users use Frogans Player to access a Frogans site via its Frogans address, and then navigate the Frogans site from Frogans slide to Frogans slide.
+End users use Frogans Player to access a Frogans site via its Frogans address, and then browse the Frogans site from Frogans slide to Frogans slide.

-A Frogans slide can be either static or dynamic, i.e. generated on the fly by the server in conjunction with any back-end server such as a database server, in order to automatically update or personalize the Frogans site for the end user.
+Frogans slides can be either static or dynamic, i.e. generated on the fly by the server in conjunction with any back-end server such as a database server, in order to automatically update or personalize the Frogans site for the end user.